lightelligence-io/docs/content/en/getting-started/_index.md

 * Connect an existing device to the OLT platform: [Connecting a Device in 3 Steps](/getting-started/setting-up-getting-started/)

-* Get an overview of the OLT portal function you will typicall use when adding devices to your IoT system landscape: [Walking Through the OLT Portal, Step by Step](/getting-started/connectivity-getting-started/)
+* Get an overview of the OLT portal function you will typically use when adding devices to your IoT system landscape: [Walking Through the OLT Portal, Step by Step](/getting-started/connectivity-getting-started/)